The legendary Mayme Hatcher Johnson was born in North Carolina, in 1915, and moved to Harlem, NY in 1938.

-Mayme Hatcher Johnson was born in North Carolina, 1915.
+She met Johnson, who was called “Bumpy” because of a bump on the back of his head, in a Harlem restaurant.
 In 1948, Mrs. Johnson married Ellsworth “Bumpy” Johnson, portrayed in American Gangster, the 2007 film that focused on another Harlem underworld figure, Frank Lucas.

-Her husband died in 1968, and after moving to Philadelphia in 2004, Mrs. Johnson wrote Harlem Godfather: The Rap on My Husband, Ellsworth “Bumpy” Johnson, published last year.
+Her husband died in 1968, and after moving to Philadelphia in 2004, Mrs. Johnson wrote Harlem Godfather: The Rap on My Husband, Ellsworth “Bumpy” Johnson, published in 2008.

 Here’s the podcast of an interview with Miller: